Restoring the Dawn Chorus

 To see the full list that includes non-native bird species, please click here.
 [5MBC]

-The increased conspicuousness of native species is further helped by the huge efforts of the Catchpool Restoration Project, where planting native trees and removing pest plants is increasing the habitat ranges available to the birds.
+The increased conspicuousness of native species is further helped by the huge efforts of the Catchpool Restoration Project, where planting native trees and removing pest plants is increasing and enhancing the habitat ranges available to the birds.

 The Remutaka Conservation Trust is now planning to increase the trapping network to provide better coverage of the area and remove even more pests.
 However, more volunteers are needed to help check and re-set the traps more frequently.